bhnord/activities/README.md

 <a href="https://www.thebostoncalendar.com/events/karaoke-weekly-sidebar-boston--275" target="_blank">info link</a>

-### Friday Night Trivia

-Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!
-<a href="https://www.thebostoncalendar.com/events/friday-night-trivia--41" target="_blank">info link</a>

 ### Trivia @ Noir Bar bit.ly/Y

 <a href="https://www.youtube.com/channel/UCTjBCxMKyY0XF9by1tNLumQ" target="_blank">info link</a>

+### 13 Places to Watch the Sunset

+Savor the transition of summer into fall by sitting outside and watching the sun set over the city.
+<a href="https://www.thebostoncalendar.com/events/13-best-places-to-watch-the-sunset-in-boston" target="_blank">info link</a>

 ### 10+ Free Wkly Wine Tastings

 If you’ve ever wanted to learn more about wine, this is the list for you!
 <a href="https://www.thebostoncalendar.com/events/10-free-wine-tastings-in-and-around-boston" target="_blank">info link</a>

-### 13 Places to Watch the Sunset

-Savor the transition of summer into fall by sitting outside and watching the sun set over the city.
-<a href="https://www.thebostoncalendar.com/events/13-best-places-to-watch-the-sunset-in-boston" target="_blank">info link</a>

-### Fizzy Friday Pop Night

-join DJ Frazzo every Friday night 10pm–close 🪩🌟 for a night of pure pop.
-<a href="https://www.thebostoncalendar.com/events/fizzy-fridays-all-pop-all-night--24" target="_blank">info link</a>

 ### Latin Fusion Class